This post may contain affiliate links. Please see our disclosure policy.

 Sour Cream – in a pinch, you can use greek yogurt as a substitute.

-Corn Syrup - this is for the chocolate cream cheese frosting.
+Corn Syrup – this is for the chocolate fudge frosting.
 When combined with melted chocolate, it gives the frosting a beautiful glossy look.
-If you don't have any corn syrup, you can use honey instead.
+If you don’t have any corn syrup, you can use honey instead.
+The flavor will be slightly different but it’ll work in a pinch.

-Semi-sweet and dark chocolate - we're using real chocolate for the frosting!
+Semi-sweet chocolate chips – we’re using real chocolate for the frosting!
 Be sure to use high quality chocolate like Guittard, Valrhona, or Ghirardelli!

 How to make Matildas Chocolate Cake